CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It stores the value of the DSN prefix `pgsql:`.

-- It stores the value of the `PDO_PGQSL DSN` statement.
+- It holds the value of the `PDO_PGQSL DSN` statement.

 /// type=SS, answer=[4]